-- O1 To retain contributory examples of residential flat buildings and multi-dwelling housing. - O2 To mitigate the effects of intrusive residential flat building and multi dwelling housing development. - O3 To encourage redevelopment or modification of intrusive development.
+- O1 To retain contributory examples of residential flat buildings and multi dwelling housing. - O2 To mitigate the effects of intrusive residential flat building, manor house, multi dwelling housing (terraces) and multi dwelling housing development. - O3 To encourage redevelopment or modification of intrusive development.

-- C1 Redevelopment or modification of intrusive development must be to a design that is appropriate to the relevant aspects of the historic context. - C2 Alterations may be made to the external finishes of residential flat buildings, if appropriate to the building type. - C3 Alterations are permitted that reverse any unsympathetic works to residential flat buildings and multi dwelling housing. - C4 Alterations and additions must not adversely affect the form or character of contributory bail lings. - C5 Additions are limited to undercroft areas, roof spaces and the provision of balconies. - C6 Alterations or additions to the original forms, details or materials of the principal elevations of contributory buildings are not permitted. - C7 Aterations and additions to an individual unit must not adversely affect the cohesiveness of the principal building form of the building. - Alterations to windows and external doors of contributory buildings are not permitted except where they would not be visually prominent, such as to rear ground floor flats or below street level. - C9 Enclosure of balconies and verandahs of contributory buildings is not permitted. - C10 Alterations to improve accessibility (including lifts, ramps and stairs) must retain the original character and design of the building and setting.
+- C1 Redevelopment or modification of intrusive development must be to a design that is appropriate to the relevant aspects of the historic context. - C2 Alterations may be made to the external finishes of residential flat buildings and manor houses, if appropriate to the building type. - C3 Alterations are permitted that reverse any unsympathetic works to residential flat buildings, manor houses, multi dwelling housing (terraces) and multi dwelling housing. - C4 Alterations and additions must not adversely affect the form or character of contributory buildings. - C5 Additions are limited to undercroft areas, roof spaces and the provision of balconies. - C6 Alterations or additions to the original forms, details or materials of the principal reprations of contributory buildings are not permitted.

+Alterations and additions to an individual unit must not adversely affect the cohesiveness of the principal building form of the building.

+- C8 Alterations to windows and external doors of contributory buildings are not permitted except where they would not be visually prominent, such as to rear ground floor flats or below street level. - C9 Enclosure of balconies and verandahs of contributory buildings is not permitted.

-- C11 Skylights are not permitted where visible from the public domain. - C12 Dormer windows are not permitted. - C13 Ancillary development must be no higher than one storey and should be constructed of materials in the style and character of the principal building. - C14 Ancillary development should be located behind the principal building form. - C15 Shade structures including awnings and canopies are not permitted to the street front elevation of the building. - C16 Privacy screens must be discreet, must not be visible from the street and must not adversely affect the overall character of the building. - C17 Services upgrading and fire safety works must minimise adverse visual impact and damage to original building fabric. - C18 Existing ground level landscaped spaces must not be reduced in area, or screen the principal elevation of the building. - Repealed by whoch and head to be a separated by the separ Note: Refer also to Section 1.2.5 Contemporary design in Paddington and Section 1.3.14 residential buildings which have been lawfully altered for a non-residential use; and residential buildings that retain their residential external appearance and are used for a commercial purposes.
+- C10 Alterations to improve accessibility (including lifts, ramps and stairs) must retain the original character and design of the building and setting. - C11 Skylights are not permitted where visible from the public domain.

+- Ancillary development should be located behind the principal building.
+Ancillary development should be located behind the principal building form.
+C15 Shade structures including awnings and canopies are not permitted to the street front elevation of the building.
+C16 Privacy screens must be discreet, must not be visible from the street adversely affect the overall character of the building.
+C17 Services upgrading and an adversely affect the overall character of the building. to original building fabric. - C18 Existing ground level landscaped spaces must not be reduced in area, or screen the principal elevation of the building. - ery de Repealed by MDCP 2015 Amendment Note: Refer also to Section 1.2.5 Contemporary designin Paddington and Section 1.3.14